 Above is Floyd in Japan.
 July 16, 1982.
 Interview published in Rockin’ September issue 1982 (probably published mid-late August).
 Thanks to J.L. for the pictures.
 If any Japanese readers want to translate this, please let me know!

 Above are more Japanese readings regarding the FRT-2, 3, 4, 5 (which they label incorrectly), and 7.

 Earliest known Floyd Rose locking nut routing Jig

 Above is a very early Floyd Rose locking nut routing Jig that Kramer Guitars sent to dealers, such as Sam Ash and Guitar Center, to convert guitars to accommodate a Floyd Rose in circa 1983.

 This particular jig is made for 25.5 scale, as seen by lining up the fret dots to the center line.

 This may be used with a pin router, although there are several variations of this jig.

 Notice the extreme precision of the jig, and although Kramer supplied it, it’s unknown who made them.

 Mr. Rose himself tangled up in strings.

-Above is Eddie with a 5150 backup guitar sporting APM whale tail FRT-5.
+Above is Eddie with the 5150 guitar (before the “5150” decal was put on) guitar sporting a USA whale tail FRT-5.